On the asymptotic behavior of the Repulsive Pressureless Euler-Poisson System: Future Steps

 \section{Future Steps}

 One would expect that since finite DSPS satisfy the quadratic bound presented in section \ref{quadratic-section}, the solutions which they can approximate, i.e., $\bar{\mathcal{S}}$, would satisfy a similar bound.
 We pose the following conjecture: \begin{conjecture} Let $(\rho,v)$ be a GSPS to \eqref{PEP}, with $\rho_0$ compactly supported and with $0$ center of mass and $0$ total momentum.
 Take $y_L$, $y_R$, and $f$ as given in Theorem \ref{quad-envelope}.
-Then, there exists $t_0>0$ such that $\rho_{t_0}=\delta_0$ if and only if $\spt\rho_t\subseteq[y_L(0)f(t),y_R(0)f(t)]$ for all $t\in\big(0,\inf(\{2\sqrt{y_R(0)-y_L(0)}\}\cup\{s\geq0|\rho_s=\delta_0\})\big)$. \end{conjecture} The reverse direction is clear, but the forward direction we cannot prove because we do not know enough about the properties of the approximating solutions for any given GSPS.
-For example, the approximating DSPS may not converge to equilibrium at all, meaning that the above bound does not apply.
-However, the same intuition which is presented above should hold.
+Then, there exists $t_0>0$ such that $\rho_{t_0}=\delta_0$ if and only if $\spt\rho_t\subseteq[y_L(0)f(t),y_R(0)f(t)]$ for all $t\in\big(0,\inf(\{2\sqrt{y_R(0)-y_L(0)}\}\cup\{s\geq0|\rho_s=\delta_0\})\big)$. \end{conjecture} The reverse implication is clear.
+As for the direct one, we would need to prove existence of approximating DSPS which converge to equilibrium so that the envelope \eqref{quad-envelope1} applies uniformly; then we can pass to the limit and make the desired inference on the GSPS.
+Even if one can prove uniform bounds on the Wasserstein distance $W_2(\rho_t^n,\rho_t)$, the fact that $\rho_t=\delta_0$ for sufficiently large $t$ would not suffice to infer that for sufficiently large $n$ the quantity $W_2(\rho_t^n,\rho_t)$ converges to zero as $t\rightarrow\infty$.
+Thus, it is not clear how to apply Theorem \ref{quad-envelope} in order to prove the above conjecture.

 Because solutions in $\bar{\mathcal{S}}$ can collapse to a point mass and subsequently expand, it is reasonable as well to expect that such solutions will also \emph{expand} with at most this quadratic rate.
 (Consider a solution like Example \ref{bad-approximation}.)
 Of course, if $\rho_{t_0}=\delta_0$, $\rho_t\neq\delta_0$ for $t>t_0$ would violate the sticky condition, so if $(\rho,v)\in\mathcal{S}$, Theorem \ref{quad-envelope} would apply directly to $(\rho,v)$, as well as both corollaries.
 We also would have that GSPS to \eqref{PEP} which go to equilibrium asymptotically have unbounded support for all $t \ge 0$.